JatinK3/PDFtoExcel_Extractor/readme.md

 ▶️ How to Run
 1.
-Default (uses Data Input.pdf and outputs Structured Output (Generated).xlsx) python main.py
+Default (uses Data Input.pdf and outputs Output.xlsx) python main.py

 2.